What we shall look at today

 Harvard University is located in Cambridge, Massachusetts, and is at the forefront of academic excellence and intellectual discovery.
 With over 400,000 alumni worldwide, Harvard University has one of the largest alumni networks, with a presence in almost all countries of the world.

 The stringent acceptance rate of around 5% means that only 5 people out of every 100 candidates that apply to the university get accepted.
-To put things into perspective, over 61,000 applicants from all over the world applied to the university this academic year while only 1984 were admitted.
+To put things into perspective, if you are looking at the Class of 2027, for 56,937 applicants, 1966 were admitted.
+It’s one of the toughest universities to get into, but is easier, probably, than taking some of the most difficult exams in the world!

-The acceptance rates at Harvard for the past five years are listed below
+The acceptance rates at Harvard for the past seven years are listed below

 Year | Acceptance Rate |